Gender-affirming hormone therapy: Gene expression

 Some molecular biology research suggests that GAHT induces a "unique molecular profile" with potential relevance to the recipient's immune system, or (in)susceptibility to certain health conditions (which are sometimes sexually dimorphic in people); one 2022 analysis found that GAHT (both feminizing and masculinizing) influenced gene expression.
 The study's lead author stated that they observed "changes [to] the epigenetic landscape of DNA" in some regions but not others, and that of the observed "epigenetic changes in regions of DNA that were distinct between sexes before hormone therapy, these regions consistently shifted towards the profile of the affirmed gender after 12 months of hormone therapy."
 A 2023 molecular study on the breast tissue of transgender men found that adding androgens induced such changes, appearing to silence genes across the breast tissue, including a suppression of genes linked to breast cancer.

 Counterfeit products

 Some online scammers have been targeting trans consumers with products that do not contain any hormones or contain ones that are opposite of what is advertised.
-This can happen when legislations outlaw or restrict access to treatments by legitimate medical professionals.